 This simple pesto pasta is the first recipe in my new series – Easy Food.
 The aim is simplicity, no fuss, just straightforward deliciousness with minimal ingredients.
 For the most part, we’ll summons Pantry Staples to do the heavy lifting.
 Think pastes, spice rubs and dormant fridge heroes longing for their moment in the spotlight.
 As we wrestle with change and negotiate our way around a new normal, one thing remains constant.
 Food.
 Now, perhaps more than ever before, we’re cooking with intent, not only for the love of eating, but for the normality of something so primal to society and culture.

 The Easy Food series will be slightly different to the usual blog format.
 There’ll be fewer images, one in fact, and less conversation.
 More of a casual intro to the recipe with several tips and tricks, if indeed, it needs explaining.
 Being what it is – simple – most recipes will be a doddle to throw together.
 I’ll also aim to keep the ingredient list to a minimum and hopefully, you’ll have most of them on hand.
-If not, we can chat about swapping these out for what you do have, in which case, leave me a short message in the comment section below.

 Simple Pesto Pasta